 In March 2010, the CBO analyzed the budgetary effects of the Affordable Care Act.
 This controversial report said the ACA would lower the budget deficit by $143 billion by 2019.
 Republicans didn't believe a $940 billion initiative to expand health care could save money.
 The report showed how ACA taxes and fees more than offset the program's cost.
 The CBO's report on Obamacare remains the definitive authority on the ACA's budgetary impacts.

 CBO keeps an eye out for unfunded mandates.
 These are bills proposed by Congressional committees without funding sources.
-The CBO identifies any bills that either costs an agency more than $75 million, or a business more than $150 million.
+The CBO identifies any bills that either costs more than $82 million for an intergovernmental mandate, or $164 million for a private-sector mandate.

 An example is raising the U.S. minimum wage.
 Committees that proposed the bill must find funds for it.
 The CBO releases a report each year that estimates the costs of all unfunded mandates.